Siwon-L/Feather/README.md

   }
 }
 ```
-You can set the expiration time using `FTDiskCacheConfig`.
-(More configuration options will be provided in the future.)
+You can configure the cache expiration time using FTDiskCacheConfig.

-Additionally, expired cache images are refreshed more efficiently using the `ETag` and `Last-Modified` HTTP headers.
+Expired cache images are also refreshed more efficiently by leveraging the ETag and Last-Modified HTTP headers.

-In addition, you can configure the maximum cache size along with the desired caching policy.
+Furthermore, you can set the maximum cache size and choose the caching policy that fits your needs.
 Feather efficiently manages cached data using the LRU (Least Recently Used) algorithm.

 ## Installation